EnesSabi/codingDictionary/java.md

 ## Methods
 Methods are a block of code which run if called, also known as functions.
 If you need to reuse code, define the code once and use it many times.
 To create a methode it needs to be created within a class.
-The class defines the visiblity.
+The class defines the visibility.
 Defining a method needs 3 main components:
 1. ```static``` means that the method belongs to the class and is not an object of this class.
 2. Return type, which could be void if it doesn't have a return value
 3. ```methodname()``` is the name of the method followed by two paired parentheses.